 Endometriosis is a common female reproductive problem that affects an estimated ten percent of American women between the ages of 25 to 40.
 It is a condition that affects the uterus.
 This happens when the tissue lining of the uterus called endometrial tissue grows in other places outside the uterus like the ovaries, pelvic area, or the bowel.
-Schedule an appointment with the best GYN in East New York at Doral Health and Wellness – Women’s Health Center.
+Schedule an appointment with the best GYN in East New York at Women’s Health – Doral Health & Wellness Brooklyn NY.

 During the menstrual cycle, the hormones cause the endometrium to change.
 Estrogen causes the endometrium to thicken to nourish the embryo during conception.
 If there is no pregnancy, estrogen is produced in smaller amounts, and more progesterone is made.
 This then causes the endometrial lining to shed and cause menstrual flow.
 Fertility problems could also arise along with this condition.

-• Pain when pooping or peeing, especially during the periods
+• Pain during bowel movements or urination, especially during menstruation

 Causes for endometriosis are still unknown, but some theories suggested that it could be because during menstruation some of the tissue travels back up into the fallopian tube in a sort of reverse menstruation and where the tissues attach back and grow.